7 Great Messaging Tactics that Boost Engagement & Revenue

 Within the music-streaming mobile and desktop app Spotify has a few different touchpoints for in-app messaging and push notifications.
 At the bottom of the sidebar is an inbox icon with a green bubble indicating new messages connections have sent to your account.
 Spotify then also sends push notifications when new songs are added to Spotify-created playlists you follow, such as “Indie Folk for Focus” or artists you follow release a new album.
 This two-pronged approach to both user and brand-created notifications encourages both the actively engaged user and latent listener.
 Such in-app messaging does not just pull users back into the app, it encourages the never leave to a competing service in the first place!

 LINE, the popular Japanese messaging service, now has an app specifically for brands to manage their account from. [email protected] is basically an app built specifically for in-app messaging.
 With the app brands can post native content to display in the feeds of people who have added the [email protected] account as friend.
 Brands can also send messages to all friends with just a couple of clicks.
 Content like a large weekend sale or new happy hour time would be useful content to the user here.
 You can also chat one-on-one with users.
 For example, say your small shop is selling a cute screen-printed tee.
 The user could message the brand account indicating they want to buy it, you could talk over any questions or details they may want about the product and then direct them to where to remit payment to purchase.
 A personal connection and brand awareness between business and user is clear behind the drive of this app.

-is content marketer and makes sure our readers always have interesting blogs to read about how to engage with customers.
+is Communications Specialist and makes sure our readers always have interesting blogs to read about how to engage with customers.
 During the day, she answers 1K questions in her role as communications advisor.
 At night she preferably sleeps.